-Compounding interest is your friend and the sooner you start the better.
+Compounding interest is your new best friend and the sooner you start the better.

-We chose to invest our money in mutual funds.
+We chose to invest most of our money in mutual funds.
 This is a great option for anyone wanting to save money over a long period of time.
-So you have to be willing to let your money sit for at the very minimum 5 years.
+You have to be willing to let your money sit for at the very

-We have our money divided into 3 different funds:
+We have our money divided into 3 different funds and recommend the same: